Clash of the Champions: Clash of the Champions XIV: Dixie Dynamite

 Clash of the Champions XIV took place on January 30, 1991, at the Georgia Mountains Center in Gainesville, Georgia.
 There were 2,200 fans in attendance and the show drew a 3.9 rating on TBS.
 This was the first Clash of Champions event not to be produced by the NWA.
-Dusty Rhodes returned to WCW following a brief stint in the WWF as the new booker and as color commentator.
+Dusty Rhodes returned to WCW, following a stint in the WWF, as the new booker and as color commentator.
 It was originally set to be held at the CNN Center in Atlanta, but due to security reasons arising from the escalation of the Persian Gulf War, it was moved to the Georgia Mountains Center in Gainesville.
 Doom was disqualified due to Sting being tossed over the top rope by Butch Reed.
 Tom Zenk lost the WCW World Television Championship in a match taped on January 7, but the match had not yet aired, so Zenk was billed as champion.

 The event was poorly received by fans.
 A fan poll in the February 18, 1991, issue of the Wrestling Observer Newsletter showed only 79 out of 394 responding fans gave the show a "thumbs up" vote, with 48 voting "thumbs in between" and 267 voting "thumbs down."
 Ric Flair and Scott Steiner received the most votes for the event's best match, with 54.
 El Cubano vs. Ranger Ross received the most votes for the worst match of the night, with 45.